Platinum is the Precious Metal of Choice for Japanese Women

 Japan has the highest per capita platinum jewellery consumption in the world, with platinum being used in over 90% of engagement rings and over 80% of wedding bands.
 "No other country shows such appreciation for platinum jewellery, which perhaps comes from platinum’s subtle yet solid presence matching the sensibility of the Japanese people," said Hisako Hankinson, President of PGI Japan.

 Japan’s economy has experienced a 6-year growth with consumers no longer being pessimistic, and women in particular are again showing interest in purchasing jewellery.
 Unlike the earlier economic boom era, this interest shows a new side in the society: women are making self-purchases with the disposable income earned through being a part of the workforce.
 Jewellery has become a necessity, and particularly platinum, a metal of choice for all age groups, gains demand as women turn 30 years of age.

-The survey had some revelations, such as the high intention of those in the 20s to acquire jewellery and the 30s making self-reward purchases.
-Be it the office or home, or at important occasions, platinum’s everlasting lustre elegantly accentuates the wearer.
+"The survey had some revelations, such as the high intention of those in the 20s to acquire jewellery and the 30s making self-reward purchases," Ms. Hankinson said, "Be it the office or home, or at important occasions, platinum’s everlasting lustre elegantly accentuates the wearer.
 Platinum is the precious metal of choice for women having their own styles not swayed by trends or age."

 For more information, please contact email@example.com.